dangjinghao/dcc/readme.md

 DONOT USE i1 directly, cast it to i8.

+Lazy declare struct declaration because the symtab that builder touched contains symbol only.

 ## TODO LIST

 - [x] use slist instead of dynarray for performance